Education in Singapore: Junior colleges

 Junior colleges (JCs) in Singapore were initially designed to offer an accelerated alternative to the traditional three-year programme, but the two-year programme has since become the norm for students pursuing university education.

 JCs accept students based on their GCE "O" Level results; an L1R5 score of 20 points or less must be attained for a student to gain admission.
 JCs provide a 2-year course leading up to the Singapore-Cambridge GCE Advanced Level (A level) examination or the International Baccalaureate Diploma.

-Centralised Institutes
+Centralised institutes

-The Centralised Institutes accept students based on their GCE O level results.
+The centralised institutes accept students based on their GCE O level results.
 Their L1R4 score must be 20 points or below in order to be admitted.
-A Centralised Institute provides a three-year course leading up to the GCE A level examination.
-There were originally four Centralized Institutes: Outram Institute, Townsville Institute, Jurong Institute and Seletar Institute.
+A centralised institute provides a three-year course leading up to the GCE A level examination.
+There were originally four centralised institutes: Outram Institute, Townsville Institute, Jurong Institute and Seletar Institute.
 Townsville Institute and Seletar Institute stopped accepting new students after the 1995 school year and closed down after the last batch of students graduated in 1997.

-There currently remains only one Centralised Institute in Singapore, the Millennia Institute, which was formed following the merger of Jurong and Outram Institutes.
-Additionally, only Centralised Institutes offer the Commerce Stream offering subjects such as Principles of Accounting and Management of Business.
+There is only one centralised institute in Singapore, the Millennia Institute, which was formed following the merger of Jurong and Outram Institutes.
+Additionally, only centralised institutes offer the commerce stream, which include subjects such as principles of accounting and management of business.
 The standard of teaching and curriculum is identical to that of the Junior Colleges.